copmat/LBcuda/README.md

 Structure

-LBcuda is supplied as a main UNIX directory with 3 subdirectories.
+LBcuda is supplied as a main UNIX directory with 1 subdirectory.
 All the source code files are contained in the main directory.
 The 'Tests' sub-directory contains different test cases that can
 help the user to edit new input files.
 Further the 'Tests' sub-directory